molily/molily.de/_posts/2017-07-20-android-browsers.md

 There is an additional **image quality setting**: Low, Medium, High.
 When not browsing photo sites, it’s safe to set it to “Low” which means high compression.

 If you’re on a non-metered, fast internet connection, browsing with data saving enabled might actually be slower.
-Also be aware that proxy-based data saving in all browsers sends your whole browsing history to the proxy.
+Also be aware that any proxy-based data saving feature sends your whole browsing history to the proxy.

 ### Privacy features